-The Group adopts a policy of ensuring that 66% of its interest rate risk exposure is at fixed rate.
+The Group has adopted a policy to hedge between 50 to 66% of its interest rate risk exposure at a fixed rate.
 This is achieved by borrowing at a floating rate and using interest rate swaps to hedge the variability in cash flows attributable to interest rate risk.
-The interest rate swaps mature between 31 June 2016 and 31 December 2017.
-The swap agreements in place do not require the Group to provide collateral other than security provided under the loan facilities.
+The interest rate swaps mature between 30 June 2016 and 31 December 2017.
+The swap agreements in place do not require the Group to provide collateral other than security provided pursuant to the loan facilities, see 'Banking facilities and loans'.

-The interest rate profile of the Group's interest-bearing financial instruments as reported to the management of the Group is as follows:
+The interest rate profile of the Group's interest-bearing financial instruments as reported to management of the Group is as follows:

-30 September 2015 Dole rate instruments Q3 2015 (EUR1,000) loans and borrowings ce covered by interest rate swaps 23,300 amount Variable rate instruments Q3 2014 EUR 1,000) Total loans and borrowings , 39,500 Balance covered by interest rate swaps 23,300 26,270 Balance exposed to variable interest rates 11,700 13,230
+Carrying amount Variable rate instruments 2015 EUR 1,000 2014 EUR 1,000 Total loans and borrowings Balance covered by interest rate swaps 56,250 33,000 37,000 24,620 Balance exposed to variable interest rates 23,250 12,380